Imago Training (Open to the Public):

 • A comprehensive theory of relationships, and how to apply this theory in your practice working with couples.

-• How to identify core relationship issues– getting beneath the surface issues so that you can effect change on the deepest levels.
+• How to identify core relationship issues– getting beneath the surface issues so that you can create change on the deepest levels.

 • A variety of powerful interventions which will increase your effectiveness and confidence working with even the most difficult couples.